1jour1vin

 Bettane & Desseauve

 Charming, Les Sens du Fruit develops a fruity nose with a delicious hint of spice.
-This red Bergerac offers beautiful texture on the palate, while retaining its crispness, in a rich and easy-drinking style that allows the natural expression of the fruit to shine through.
+This red Bergerac offers a lovely full-bodied mouthfeel while retaining a crispness, in a rich and easy-drinking style that allows the fruit to express itself naturally.
 Delicious!

 Buy your Jonc-Blanc wines at the best price in a private sale!